These are the most frequently asked questions:

 QUESTION: Can the deadline for scholarship application be extended?

-ANSWER: The deadline of 15 January preceding to the start year of the programme, 23:59 CET for Erasmus scholarship application cannot be extended.
+ANSWER: The deadline of 8 January for Erasmus scholarship application for partner countries cannot be extended.
 In very exceptional cases recommendation letters can also be sent in later.
-All documents should uploaded with a students' online application before the deadline of 15 January preceding to the start year of the programme, 23:59 CET.
-Applicants for programme country scholarship, can send in their application until 15 February preceding to the start year of the programme.
+All documents should uploaded with a students' online application before the deadline of 8 January.
+Applicants for programme country scholarship, can send in their application until 15 February.

 QUESTION: How many Erasmus Mundus scholarships are you providing?